How social influence affects the wisdom of crowds in influence networks: The role of social power in improving and optimizing the wisdom

 which is equivalent to $\frac{x_{i}^{*}}{x_{j}^{*}}=\frac{\sigma_{j}^{2}}{\sigma_{i}^{2}}$ for all $i,j\in\until{n}$.
 Moreover, $\mathcal{E}^{*}_{\sigma^{2}}=\mathcal{E}_{\sigma^2}(x^{*})=\frac{1}{\sum_{i=1}^{n}\frac{1}{\sigma_{i}^{2}}}$.
 Thus, social influence asymptotically optimizes the wisdom if and only if system~\eqref{eq1} is maximally consistent. \end{proof}

-\Cref{T2} provides necessary and/or sufficient conditions for improving and optimizing the wisdom based on the consistency notions defined in \cref{D2}.
-It suggests that the wisdom can be improved only if individuals' variances are non-uniform; and if so, social influence improves the wisdom if system~\eqref{eq1} allocates relatively larger, but not too much, social power to relatively more accurate individuals; social influence optimizes the wisdom if and only if social power allocation of system~\eqref{eq1} is exactly proportional to individuals' accuracy.
-In \cref{fig2}, quadrilaterals $DFOH$ (excluding the points $D$) and points $O$ depict the gap-consistency regions and the maximal consistency points of social power allocation in the $3$-simplex for different distributions of variances.
+\Cref{T2} suggests that the wisdom can be improved only if individuals' variances are non-uniform; and if so, social influence improves the wisdom if system~\eqref{eq1} allocates relatively larger, but not too much, social power to relatively more accurate individuals; social influence optimizes the wisdom if and only if the social power allocation of system~\eqref{eq1} is exactly proportional to individuals' accuracy.
+In \cref{fig2}, quadrilaterals $DFOH$ (excluding the points $D$) and points $O$ depict the gap-consistency regions and the maximal consistency points of social power allocations in the $3$-simplex for different distributions of variances.